This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 Green is the Night

 Baritone & string quartet.
 2006, 20 min.
-These five songs on poems of Wallace Stevens were remiered in Philadelphia in 2007 by baritone Todd Thomas and the Serafin String Quartet. <<< LISTEN >>>
+Five songs on poems of Wallace Stevens were premiered in Philadelphia in 2007 by baritone Todd Thomas and the Serafin String Quartet. <<< LISTEN >>>

 Green Mountain Music